 PSY 407 Cr.3

-This course will examine contemporary theories and current research on children's cognition, focusing on the years from birth to early adolescence.
-Topics considered will include biological bases of cognitive development.
-Piagetian and neo-Piagetian theory, sociocultural theories of cognition, information-processing approaches to children's memory and problem solving, the development of social cognition, and schooling and cognition.
-Prerequisite: PSY 210 or PSY 212.
+This course is an examination of contemporary theories and current research on children's cognition, focusing on the years from birth to early adolescence.
+Topics include biological bases of cognitive development, Piagetian and neo-Piagetian theory, sociocultural theories of cognition, information-processing approaches to children's memory and problem-solving, the development of social cognition, and schooling and cognition.
+Prerequisite: PSY 212; PSY 331.
 Offered Annually.

 Advanced Developmental Psychology

 An in-depth study of important topics in developmental psychology.
 Relevant theories and recent research in social development, cognitive development, moral development, language development, and emotional development will be evaluated.
-Prerequisite: PSY 210 or PSY 212; PSY 321 or PSY 331; STAT 145; junior standing.
+Prerequisite: PSY 212; PSY 321 or PSY 331; STAT 145; junior standing.
 Offered Occasionally.

 This course focuses on the effects of culture on the nature and behavior of individuals, their adaptations to institutions and environments, and their relations within and outside their culture.
 Specifically, the impact of concepts such as ethnocentrism, stereotypes, racism and prejudice are explored in terms of their relevance to the counseling process.
-Counseling strategies and skills relevant to providing effective multicultural counseling are investigated.
-Prerequisite: PSY 100, PSY 204.
-(Cross-listed with ERS/PSY; may only earn credit in one department.)
-Offered Annually.
+Strategies and skills relevant to providing effective multicultural counseling are investigated.
+Prerequisite: PSY 100; PSY 283 or PSY 285 or ERS 100 or RGS 100.
+(Cross-listed with PSY/RGS; may only earn credit in one department.)
+Offered Occasionally.

 PSY 417 Cr.3